destenson/gstreamer-mcp/README.md

 # GStreamer MCP Server

-A Model Context Protocol (MCP) server that provides GStreamer element discovery and inspection capabilities to AI assistants and other MCP clients.
+A Model Context Protocol (MCP) server that provides GStreamer element discovery, inspection, and pipeline management capabilities to AI assistants and other MCP clients.

 ## Features

-This MCP server implements four primary tools for interacting with GStreamer:
+This MCP server implements comprehensive tools for GStreamer element discovery and pipeline management:

+### Element Discovery Tools
 1. **gst_list_elements** - List all available GStreamer elements with optional filtering
 2. **gst_inspect_element** - Get detailed information about a specific GStreamer element including properties, pad templates, and signals
 3. **gst_list_plugins** - List all available GStreamer plugins and their elements
 4. **gst_search_elements** - Search for elements by keyword with relevance ranking

+### Pipeline Management Tools
+5. **gst_launch_pipeline** - Launch a GStreamer pipeline from a description string
+6. **gst_set_pipeline_state** - Change the state of a running pipeline (null, ready, paused, playing)
+7. **gst_get_pipeline_status** - Get current status, position, and messages for a pipeline
+8. **gst_stop_pipeline** - Stop and cleanup a pipeline
+9. **gst_list_pipelines** - List all active pipelines
+10. **gst_validate_pipeline** - Validate a pipeline description without launching it

 ## Installation